 A gang from the Bowery whose leader wears roller skates.
 They are seen wearing overalls over their striped shirts.

 A gang from Gun Hill Road, they have shaved heads and travel around in a bus with graffiti tags all over it.
-The Warriors have to run from there bus to get to the subway.
+The Warriors have to run from their bus to get to the subway.

 Another gang from Coney Island that Cleon and Vermin used to be a part of until the leader Virgil got paranoid and tried to set the up to be killed during a drug deal.
 They are The Warriors main rivals.